Charitable Distribution Report

-Grant Purpose: Graduate Student Fellow Zane McDonald, MS, Transportation Technology & Policy
+Grant Purpose: Graduate Student Fellowship, Transportation Technology & Policy.

 The Institute of Transportation Studies at University of California at Davis serves the needs of society by organizing and conducting multidisciplinary research on emerging and important issues, disseminating this research through conferences and scholarly publications, and enhancing the quality and breadth of transportation education.

-Ecumenical Social Ministries Family Promise Young Life Manitou Young Life
+Ecumenical Social Ministries Family Promise of Colorado Springs Young Life Manitou Young Life